smartcontracts/ethereum-book/src/markdown-pages/chapters/03__building-blocks/03__lmd-ghost.md

 Since we're only considering the last message from `Validator B`, LMD-GHOST ignores the longer chain and correctly lands on the block created by `Validator D`.

 ### Saved-Message Attacks
 Validators are only allowed to make a single vote per epoch.
 However, validators could still attempt to circumvent this system by withholding votes from previous epochs and releasing them all at once in a later epoch.
-LMD-GHOST doesn't count two votes from the same validator on the same chain, but it will allow a validator to switch between two chains.
+LMD-GHOST won't count two votes from the same validator on the same chain, but it will allow a validator to flip-flop between two different chains.

-TODO: ADD MORE CONTENT AND EXPOSITION

 We generally limit this sort of attack by requiring that clients ignore any votes older than the previous epoch.
 We only take into account votes made in the current or previous epoch.